Campaigns & Elections

 Challengers: Renee Holmes, Conrad Tillard

 State Sen. Jabari Brisport, a former teacher, is one of two candidates backed by the Democratic Socialists of America in the state Senate.
-He’s running for reelection with their full support, and while he doesn’t have much money on hand for an incumbent, is also backed by unions including 1199SEIU and District Council 37.
-Conrad Tillard, formerly known as Conrad Muhammad, was a minister in the Nation of Islam and a protege of Louis Farrakhan in the 1980s and 1990s.
+He’s running for reelection with the group’s full support, and while he doesn’t have much money on hand for an incumbent, is also backed by unions including 1199SEIU and District Council 37.
+New York City Mayor Eric Adams made waves as early voting got underway by endorsing Conrad Tillard.
+Tillard formerly known as Conrad Muhammad, was a minister in the Nation of Islam and a protege of Louis Farrakhan in the 1980s and 1990s.
 He built a reputation as a mediator for rappers, earning him the nickname “the hip-hop minister.”
-He has since become a Christian pastor in Bedford-Stuyvesant and is running as a more moderate alternative to Brisport, with endorsements from state Sen. Kevin Parker and former New York City Council Member Robert Cornegy Jr. He reported $18,444 on hand in late July, with a major donation from the Striving for a Better New York PAC, which is associated with Mayor Eric Adams and intends to boost centrist candidates.
+He has since become a Christian pastor in Bedford-Stuyvesant and is running as a more moderate alternative to Brisport, with endorsements from state Sen. Kevin Parker and former New York City Council Member Robert Cornegy Jr. Tillard got heat for his past anti-Semitic, anti-gay marriage and anti-abortion comments, but the candidate said he has grown since then, and shouldn’t be defined by his past.
+Tillard reported $56,927 on hand in mid-August, with a major donation from the Striving for a Better New York PAC, which is associated with Adams and intends to boost centrist candidates.
 Also running is Renee Holmes, who hasn’t yet filed a disclosure.

 State Sen. Andrew Gounardes